maxwellalvord/pizza-parlor/README.md

 Pizza.prototype.getCost = function (size, top){}
 Expected Output: Pizza { toppings: "Pepperoni", size: "medium" } // whatever user input variable is console logged in getCost().

-Test: "It should take the properties from new pizza use else if statments to determine a cost for the pizza."
+Test: "It should take the properties from new pizza use else if statements to determine a cost for the pizza."
 Code: let newPizza = new Pizza(psize, top);
 const psize = $("#size").val();
 const top = $("#top").val();